onflow/flow-go/language.md

 // Invalid: can't declare a variable with the name `a`,
 // as it is already used in this scope,
-// and it was declared as a constant
+// and it is declared as a constant
 //
 var a = 5
 ```